 Answers to frequently asked questions

 - The cost is per credit hour and changes each fall.
 Please contact the Systems Engineering department for an updated tuition figure.

-- This course is offered Spring term ONLY.
+- This course is currently being offered in Fall 2016.
 The duration is the entire semester.
 Please refer to CU academic calendar for these dates.

 - The number of hours required per week to be successful in the program is approximately a minimum of 3-5 hours per week, in addition to the class time.